DashBarkHuss/ar_fun_with_coders/README.md

 # AR Fun With Coders
-This project uses [ar.js](https://github.com/jeromeetienne/AR.js/blob/master/README.md), anaugmented reality javascript library.
+This project uses [ar.js](https://github.com/jeromeetienne/AR.js/blob/master/README.md), an augmented reality javascript library.

 When shown to the camera, **"markers"** linked to different coders (my coding friends on twitter) will cue the code to display an image of that coder.